immutant/immutant.org/tutorials/web.md

     $ lein new caribou carrie
     $ cd carrie
+    $ lein caribou migrate resources/config/development.clj
     $ lein immutant deploy
     $ lein immutant run

-Note that we started Immutant after changing to our project's directory.
-This is due to Caribou relying on some relative paths, e.g.
-`app/`, in its configuration.
-This should be changed to an absolute path before deploying to a production Immutant.
+Note that we're running Immutant from our project directory.
+This is due to Caribou relying on some relative paths, e.g. `app/`, in its configuration.
+This is fine for development, but should be changed to an absolute path before deploying to a production Immutant.

 ## Pedestal